NiloGregginz33/QMGRExperiments/README.md

 - **Experimental Relevance:** By constructing quantum circuits that generate specific entanglement patterns, and by measuring MI and entropy across various subsystems, these experiments aim to empirically test the emergence of geometric features—such as curvature, geodesic structure, and dimensionality—from quantum data.
 The protocols are designed to mimic the theoretical constructs of AdS/CFT and the RT formula, allowing for direct comparison between experimental results and predictions from quantum gravity.

 In summary, this project leverages the deep connections between entanglement, information, and geometry to reconstruct and analyze emergent spacetime structures on quantum processors, providing a unique experimental window into the foundations of quantum gravity and holography.

+## Theoretical Foundation

+A key distinction in this project is between classical simulation and quantum analog simulation.
+Classical simulations use conventional computers to numerically model quantum systems, but are limited by exponential scaling and cannot capture all quantum effects.
+Quantum analog simulation, by contrast, uses a quantum processor to directly implement the dynamics of a target quantum system, enabling access to regimes inaccessible to classical computation.
+This project leverages quantum hardware to perform analog simulations of entanglement-driven geometry, making the results empirical rather than purely theoretical or simulated.
+All findings are interpreted within the limits of experimental uncertainty and device calibration.

+The specific theoretical predictions tested include:
+- **Ryu-Takayanagi Conjecture:** We test the Ryu-Takayanagi formula by measuring the entanglement entropy of subsystems and comparing it to the area of minimal surfaces reconstructed from mutual information matrices.
+- **Holographic Principle:** We empirically investigate whether bulk geometric information can be encoded and reconstructed from boundary measurements, as predicted by holography and AdS/CFT.
+- **Emergence of Geometry from Entanglement:** We test whether patterns of quantum entanglement, as quantified by mutual information, give rise to geometric features such as curvature, dimensionality, and geodesic structure.

 ## Reproducibility and Open Science